-- Infrastructure Delivery Plan and the Council will work with the Sustainable Development Partnership, land owners and other agencies to identify the appropriate location and timing of provision across the area. - 6.69 The provision of major mixed use development on former industrial sites will increase the day and night time use in around these MELs.
-Safe and secure environments will be created at the design stage and built into any proposals.
-Combined with the improvements to the street network, a more inclusive environment will be created to improve safety, and reduce crime and the fear of crime. - 6.70 In the Evelyn and New Cross wards, the health of the population is significantly poorer than that of the rest of the borough.
+- 6.69 The forecast increase in population arising from the scale of development set out in this strategy needs to be matched by investment in social and green infrastructure including schools, health, leisure facilities and open space to meet the needs of the new and existing population.
+In parallel, investment in the physical infrastructure needs to be planned and coordinated to enable opportunities for integrated and more efficient service delivery and the better use of assets, to provide a sound evidence base for funding bids and to help facilitate growth.
+This infrastructure will be identified and brought forward through the Infrastructure Delivery Plan and the Council will work with the Sustainable Development Partnership, land owners and other agencies to identify the appropriate location and timing of provision across the area. - 6.70 The provision of major mixed use development on former industrial sites will increase the day and night time use in and around these MELs.
+Safe and secure environments will be created at the design stage and built into any proposals and the Council will implement Secured by Design principles.
+Combined with the improvements to the street network, a more inclusive environment will be created to improve safety, and reduce crime and the fear of crime. - 6.71 In the Evelyn and New Cross wards, the health of the population is significantly poorer than that of the rest of the borough.
 NHS Lewisham, LBL and community and voluntary sector groups within this area are working together to help identify, implement and evaluate activities aimed at improving the health of local people.
-A North Lewisham Health Improvement Plan (100) has set out key objectives that aim to deliver real improvements in these wards by 2014.
-The plan is a multi stakeholder plan to deliver targeted improvements in health outcomes by understanding drivers for differences in premature mortality rates between wards and developing appropriate action plans.
+A North Lewisham Health Improvement Plan has set out key objectives that aim to deliver real improvements in these wards by 2014.(96) The plan is a multi stakeholder plan to deliver targeted improvements in health outcomes by understanding drivers for differences in premature mortality rates between wards and developing appropriate action plans.
 Participation of all partners and engagement with local communities is key to developing and providing appropriate services and activities to improve health and in monitoring progress and celebrating local success.
-Innovative schemes, including health trainers, healthy walks, participatory budgeting and other health promotion initiatives will be used to promote health and reduce health inequalities.
+Innovative schemes, including health trainers, healthy walks, participatory budgeting and other health promotion initiatives, will be used to promote health and reduce health inequalities.
 Local communities will become better informed about their health needs and how to improve their health and well-being.